-Maximum Percentage Allowed: 15% of the Capitalization Grant Taking from FFY 2019 Grant: 5% (\$550,200) - Wellhead Protection 10% (\$1,100,400) - Capacity Development a) Wellhead Protection
+15% of the Capitalization Grant 5% (\$550,550) - Wellhead Protection 10% (\$1,101,100) - Capacity Development a) Protection

 The DPH uses this set-aside for wellhead protection and capacity development activities.
 The Wellhead Protection Program will use 5% of the set-aside funds and the Capacity Development Program will use the remaining 10%.
 Each program is described below.